Curt Johnson (soccer)

-Curt Johnson is an American soccer executive who currently serves as General Manager and President of North Carolina Football Club, home of North Carolina FC of the USL Championship and the North Carolina Courage of the National Women’s Soccer League.
+Curt Johnson is an American soccer executive who is the general manager of Denver Summit FC of the National Women's Soccer League (NWSL).

-A Raleigh native, Johnson graduated from Ravenscroft School and played collegiately at North Carolina State University, where he served as senior captain, helped the Wolfpack win the 1990 ACC Championship and graduated with a degree in communications studies.
-In 2013, Johnson was inducted into the North Carolina Soccer Hall of Fame.

-Before working in his current position, Johnson previously worked for the Richmond Kickers, Kansas City Wizards, Carolina Hurricanes and U.S. Club Soccer.

-Playing career
+Raised in Raleigh, North Carolina, Johnson played college soccer for the NC State Wolfpack.
+He entered the front office space as general manager of the Richmond Kickers.
+He later worked for the Kansas City Wizards, Carolina Hurricanes, and US Club Soccer.
+He was the president/general manager of North Carolina FC from 2011 to 2024 and the North Carolina Courage from 2017 to 2024.

+Early life and playing career

-Following his prep career at Ravenscroft School and Capital Area Soccer League (CASL), Johnson continued his player career at the collegiate level in his hometown, starring for the NC State Wolfpack men’s soccer team from 1987-90.
+A Raleigh native, Johnson graduated from Ravenscroft School.
+Following his prep career at Ravenscroft School and Capital Area Soccer League (CASL), Johnson continued his player career at the collegiate level in his hometown at North Carolina State University, starring for the NC State Wolfpack men's soccer team from 1987 to 1990.
 During his career with the Wolfpack, Johnson appeared in 72 matches, and served as a captain in his senior season, as NC State won an ACC Championship and reached the NCAA semifinals.
 After his playing career, Johnson would later return to NC State as an assistant coach.
+He graduated with a degree in communications studies.
+In 2013, Johnson was inducted into the North Carolina Soccer Hall of Fame.